 People say that when it comes to cilantro you either love it or hate it.
 I love it but my husband does not, so I use it as a condiment or topping on the side.
-Sometimes I'll substitute flat leaf parsley in a recipe that calls for cilantro so I can share with my better half.
+Sometimes I'll substitute flat leaf parsley in a recipe that calls for cilantro so I can share it with my better half.

 Growing Cilantro